 Robust evidence is the foundation on which a Neighbourhood Plan has to be based.
 This includes evidence of community engagement and consultation and how the views, aspirations, wants and needs of local people have been taken into account alongside stakeholder comment and statistical information to justify the policies contained within the Plan.
-A detailed Statement of Consultation has been produced to support this Neighbourhood Plan and will be available within the Consultation Statement on submission of the Neighbourhood Plan.
+A detailed Statement of Consultation has been produced to support this Neighbourhood Plan.